rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

+- 🚧 BUG `walk` through doorway sometimes goes straight, ignoring navmesh, then resets itself

+- Can `walk` be written in a better way?

 - ✅ improve `track`
 - ✅ fix multiple animations with CssPanZoom and `track`
 - ✅ `view` should work while `track`